 Through all phases of project development, our Subsurface Utility Engineering services address the identification and management of the risks that existing utility infrastructure could cause for new infrastructure projects.
 Providing reliable utility information streamlines project planning, design, and construction, and even the operation and maintenance of facilities after a project is completed.

-Academic and federal and state studies show a tremendous return on investment from identifying and resolving potential utility conflicts early in a project.
+Academic, federal, and state studies show a tremendous return on investment from identifying and resolving potential utility conflicts early in a project.
 Not finding and addressing all known and unknown utilities results in a design that may have constructability issues, change orders, and claims.
 Subsurface Utility Engineering investigations allow for proactive utility mitigation and management, saving time and money.

 T2 Utility Engineers in-house teams perform all tasks involved in a Subsurface Utility Engineering investigation including designating, locating, surveying, and CAD, and include professionally stamped deliverables.
 We have the right mix of professional engineers, surveyors, geophysicists, field technicians and technologists, CAD and GIS personnel to efficiently and effectively complete your project.